jekymin8232/vitalguardai-com/README.md

 Regarding potential collaboration:
 https://mcorpai.org/

+Collaboration is open to anyone, anywhere in the world.

 # VitalGuard Integrated Modular Code V3.0 MVP
 **The AI That Still Works When Everything Else Stops.
 Maximum Security.
 VitalGuard AI.**